tapis-project/tapis-deployer/README.md

 ## Minikube Considerations

-If deploying Tapis on a Minikube installation, the following extra steps should be taken.
+If deploying Tapis on a Minikube installation, follow [our Minikube guide](./minikube/README.md).

-- Create a ClusterRole & ClusterRoleBinding to allow default user in default namespace to list/create/get/delete secrets.
--